19 Sep The Best Exercises For Mid Back Pain

+This is one of the best exercises for mid back pain!
 There are a thousand different ways to work on thoracic spine extension.
 I’m a big fan of using a foam roller to “mobilize” your thoracic spine in segments.
 You can also roll out the erector spinal muscles on each side of your back in a sweeping motion.
 The biggest keys when using a foam roller for your mid back are:

 - Make sure your head is supported/not completely flaccid and relaxed

 - Only roll your mid back.
 Don’t roll your lower back.